EricFromCanada/byte-bucket/README.rst

   Language module for BBEdit and TextWrangler which highlights elements in reStructuredText files and lists section titles in the function pop-up menu.
 Recognizes both standard reST directives and Sphinx additions.
-See its comments for my recommended editing settings.
+See its comments for my recommended editor settings.

 `Lasso codeless language module`_
    Language module for BBEdit and TextWrangler which adds both Lasso 8- and